The Sunday Service of the Methodists

-The Sunday Service of the Methodists (Note: Initially it was named The Sunday Service of the Methodists in North America and sent over with Thomas Coke for the use of American Methodists.
-In subsequent editions "North America" in the title is omitted or replaced by other topographical references, e.g. The Sunday Service of the Methodists, With Other Occasional Services.
-The title is commonly shortened to The Sunday Service.) is the first Christian liturgical book given to the Methodist Churches by their founder, John Wesley.
+The Sunday Service of the Methodists (Note: Initially it was named The Sunday Service of the Methodists in North America with other Occasional Services and sent over with Thomas Coke for the use of the early American Methodists.
+In subsequent editions "North America" in the title is omitted (e.g. The Sunday Service of the Methodists, With Other Occasional Services) or replaced by other topographical references.
+The title is commonly shortened to The Sunday Service of the Methodists.) is the first Christian liturgical book given to the Methodist Churches by their founder, John Wesley.
 It has its basis in the 1662 Book of Common Prayer.
-Editions were produced for Methodists in both the British Empire and in North America.
+Editions were produced for Methodists in both the British Empire and North America.
 Wesley published the first edition in 1784 as The Sunday Service of the Methodists in North America with Other Occasional Services.